MaterializeInc/materialize/doc/user/content/sql/alter-default-privileges.md

 Default privileges are specified for a certain object type and can be applied to all objects of that type, all objects of that type created within a specific set of databases, or all objects of that type created within a specific set of schemas.
-Default privileges are also specified for objects created by a certain set of roles, if no roles are specified then it is assumed to be the current role.
+Default privileges are also specified for objects created by a certain set of roles or by all roles.

 `ALTER DEFAULT PRIVILEGES` cannot be used to revoke the default owner privileges on objects.
 Those privileges must be revoked manually after the object is created.
 Though owners can always re-grant